Antonio-Bennett/Antonio-Bennett/README.md

 ### Hey I'm Antonio!
 Nice to meet you 😄

-## I'm currently a Student at [Seneca College](https://www.senecacollege.ca/home.html) and a growing Developer
+## Just here trying to learn and grow as a Software Dev
 - 💻 Currently looking for working opportunities
 - 🌱 Learning everything I can
 - 👬 Excited to collaborate with other Developers!